The future of commercial real estate (CRE) is looking smart. With increased government pressure on...

 Your occupancy sensors will give users an immediate overview of how your building is being utilised at any given time, and integration with other smart building technology will allow them to book rooms, schedule cleaning and set up air temperature prior to visiting the location.

 The data provided by occupancy sensors will vastly improve the efficiency of buildings to ensure that they remain safe and welcoming places for employees.
-Human interaction remains a vital part of how we live and work; by managing occupancy and using the available technology we have at hand to create smart buildings, business can continue to operate without compromising its biggest asset: people.
+Human interaction remains a vital part of how we live and work; by managing occupancy and using the available technology we have at hand to create smart buildings, businesses' can continue to operate without compromising their biggest asset: people.

-If you'd like to discover more about how occupancy sensors can help you formulate the best solution for getting employees back to the office, take a look here.
+If you'd like to discover more about how occupancy sensors can help you formulate the best solution for getting employees back to the office, check out our guide here.